AdobeDocs/learning-manager.en/help/migrated/integrate-aem-learning-manager.md

 * **[!UICONTROL Catalog ids]:** Comma-separated catalog ids for which the training need to be displayed.
 * **[!UICONTROL Sort]:** Sort order for the training.
 The options are- name, date, dateCreated, dateEnrolled, and so on.
-* **[!UICONTROL Learner State]:** Returns all training that uses the following as filters- enrolled, started, completed, and notenrolled.
+* **[!UICONTROL Learner State]:** Returns all training that uses the following as filters- enrolled, started, completed, and not enrolled.
 The search results will not be displayed if the sort option is dateEnrolled, dueDate, or dateEnrolled.
 * **[!UICONTROL Skill name]:** The skill used to filter exact training.
 * **[!UICONTROL Tag name]:** The tag used to filter exact results.